IonicaBizau/github-portfolio/README.md

-github-portofolio
+github-portfolio
 =================

-A generator that generates a portofolio with your Github projects.
+A generator that generates a portfolio with your Github projects.